square/in-app-payments-ios/README.md

 fi
 ```

-**Note:** Because of the build phase script, when switching between a debug build and release build (archiving), deleting the Derived Data may be necessary to prevent errors during building or releasing.
+**Important Note:** The build phase script requires you to reset your Swift Package cache when switching from a debug build to a release build (archiving) or vice versa.
+This helps prevent errors during building or releasing.
+You can reset your cache by using `File -> Packages -> Reset Package Cache`in Xcode.

+### iPhone and iPad apps on Mac with Apple silicon

+Square In-App Payments iOS SDK currently does not support iPhone and iPad apps on Mac with Apple silicon.

 ### Getting Started